Experimental Demonstration of Multi-Target Tracking in Integrated Sensing and Communication

-Verifying \gls{isac} sensing performance is often based on physical objects reflecting high power, such as metallic plates, balls or real persons, bicycles, cars, which are placed in or moved within the scenario of interest.
-Testing based on physical objects is generally limited in terms of the number of objects available and the parameter range -- here distance or range and Doppler speed -- that can be covered.
-Furthermore, reliability and repeatability for comparison of different solutions present a challenge.
-As an alternative, a test instrument enables sensing performance verification based on emulated objects.
-In this paper, we applied object emulation based on the \gls{areg}.
-Its combination with \acrlong{fe44s} frequency up/down conversion enables object emulation at the frequency of \qty{27.6}{\giga\hertz}.
+Verifying \gls{isac} sensing performance is often based on physical targets reflecting high power, such as metallic plates, balls or real persons, bicycles, cars, which are placed in or moved within the scenario of interest.
+Testing based on physical targets is generally limited in terms of the number of targets available and the parameter range -- here distance or range and radial speed from Doppler shift -- that can be covered.
+Furthermore, reliability and reproducibility for comparison of different solutions present a challenge.
+As an alternative, a test instrument enables sensing performance verification based on emulated targets.
+In this paper, we applied target emulation based on the \gls{areg}.
+Its combination with \acrlong{fe44s} frequency up/down conversion enables target emulation at the frequency of \qty{27.6}{\giga\hertz}.
 We used \acrlongpl{tc-ta85} to enable over-the-air measurements of the test scenarios, see Fig.~\ref{fig:setup:areg_setup_illu}.
-Both static and dynamic object emulation is possible on the basis of point objects.
-The configurable parameters for each object are distance (range), Doppler speed, and \gls{rcs}.
+Both static and dynamic target emulation is possible on the basis of point targets.
+The configurable parameters for each target are distance (range), radial speed, and \gls{rcs}.

-The availability of the perfect ground truth based on the instrument settings allows reliable and repeatable evaluation of the tracker algorithms applied.
-On the other side, emulated point scatterers do not resemble full-sized objects, which provides a limitation for object classification.
-The main benefit of this setup is the creation of different test scenarios under the realistic abstraction from object effects.
-On top of the object emulation we need to cope with all the \gls{poc} related hardware effects and nonlinearities including the complete real-world but non-perfect indoor scenario with its inherent clutter.
-For cleaner measurements, we tried to keep the scenario free of obvious clutter such as people and objects in direct vicinity.
+The availability of the perfect ground truth based on the instrument settings allows reliable and reproducible evaluation of the tracker algorithms applied.
+On the other side, emulated point scatterers do not resemble full-sized targets, which provides a limitation for target classification.
+The main benefit of this setup is the safe creation of different complex test scenarios under the realistic abstraction from target effects.
+On top of the target emulation we need to cope with all the \gls{poc} related hardware effects and nonlinearities including the complete real-world but non-perfect indoor scenario with its inherent clutter.
+For cleaner measurements, we tried to keep the scenario free of obvious clutter such as people and targets in direct vicinity.